Top 10 Most Multicultural Cities in the World

 6. Delhi, India

-Delhi is another top melting pots of different cultures in the world.
+Delhi is another top melting pots of different cultures city in the world.
 This capital city of India is just home to North Indians but to people of different Indian states and of other countries.

 The high quality of education at the institutes like Jawaharlal University and Delhi School of Economics, high quality of medical services at the city and tourism attracts people from other countries to reside at Delhi, giving it a unique blend of international culture and cuisines.